This internship is available for Summer, 2020.

 - Meet with the Artistic Director to structure a schedule and list of specific duties.

-- Attend auditions and co-ordinate the casting of the 18/19 season.
+- Attend auditions and co-ordinate the casting for the upcoming.
 This includes Actors’ Equity Auditions, open and invited auditions for The Nora.

 - Read and respond to play submissions.
 Advise the Artistic Director on potential new work.